irfndi/Celebrum-Ai/docs/implementation-plan/prd-enhancements.md

 1. **Position Management Complexity**: Real-time balance tracking across exchanges will be challenging
 2. **Performance Considerations**: Need to monitor impact of real-time updates
 3. **User Experience Focus**: Phase 2 features directly impact user daily workflow
 4. **Error Recovery Patterns**: Need robust handling of exchange API failures

+### New Insight

+- [2025-05-23] When recovering from severe git corruption, always create a backup and reinitialize the repository to avoid data loss and restore normal workflow quickly.